Tanz0rz/haxe-fmod/README.md

 #### Setup

-1. Copy [`fmod-scripts/ExportHaxeConstants.js`](fmod-scripts/ExportHaxeConstants.js) into your FMOD Studio scripts folder (`Scripts` next to your `.fspro`, or the global scripts directory from Preferences).
+1. Copy [`fmod-scripts/ExportHaxeConstants.js`](fmod-scripts/ExportHaxeConstants.js) into your FMOD Studio scripts folder (`Scripts` next to your `.fspro`, or the FMOD Studio global scripts directory in the install directory).
 2. Reload scripts in FMOD Studio (Scripts menu) or restart Studio.
 3. Press `Ctrl+B` (or Scripts -> Export Haxe Constants and Build) and pick your Haxe project's `source` folder once.
-The choice is cached next to the project.
+The choice is cached using a file titled `CachedHaxeConstantsOutputLocation` that is stored next to your `.fspro`.

-From then on `Ctrl+B` regenerates the constants and builds banks in one keystroke.
+From then on `Ctrl+B` regenerates the constants and builds banks as one step.

 #### Event Enums